 These financial statements have been prepared in accordance with the Statement of Recommended Practice: Accounting for Further and Higher Education 2007 (the SORP) and in accordance with applicable Accounting Standards.
-They conform to guidance published in the 2009-10 Accounts Direction Handbook.
+They conform to guidance published jointly by the SFA and the YPLA in the 2010/11 Accounts Direction Handbook.